Tropical mirror symmetry for elliptic curves: Quasimodularity

 \section{Quasimodularity}

-In this section, we prove the quasimodularity of the individual Feynman integrals.
-More precisely, the Mirror Symmetry Theorem \ref{thm-mirror} implies
+In this section, we review the quasimodularity of the individual Feynman integrals \cite{GM16}.
+The Mirror Symmetry Theorem \ref{thm-mirror} implies

 where the sum runs over all Feynman graphs $\Gamma$ and orders $\Omega$ as in Definition \ref{def-int}.
 It is known that $F_g(q)$ is a quasimodular form \cite{Dij95, KZ95}.
-Here, we prove that already the individual summands $I_{\Gamma,\Omega}(q)$ are quasimodular forms.
+In fact, already the individual summands $I_{\Gamma,\Omega}(q)$ are quasimodular forms (of mixed weight).
 We start by recalling the necessary definitions.

 \begin{definition} A function $f:\H\to\C$ (where $\H$ denotes the complex upper half plane) is called an \emph{almost holomorphic modular form of weight $k\in\Z$} if $\forall \left(\begin{smallmatrix} a&b\\c&d\end{smallmatrix}\right)\in \SL_2(\Z)$, we have